Blood Banking & Transfusion Medicine

 Christopher Suciu is from a suburb of Chicago and earned a bachelor’s degree from Vanderbilt University.
 He went on to complete an MD and MS at the Tulane University School of Medicine, followed by a residency in anatomic and clinical pathology at the University of Pittsburgh Medical Center.
 He is currently in his second year of a blended molecular genetic pathology and clinical informatics fellowship at Washington University in St. Louis.
 He enjoys playing tennis, rowing, and listening to live music.

 Tiffany Chen is a native Texan.
 She completed her bachelor’s degree in biochemistry as part of the Dean’s Scholars honors program at the University of Texas in Austin.
-She then spent a year conducting pharmaceutical chemistry research at the University of California-San Fransico before pursuing her MD at University of Texas Southwestern Medical Center in Dallas.
+She then spent a year conducting pharmaceutical chemistry research at the University of California-San Fransico before pursuing her MD at the University of Texas Southwestern Medical Center in Dallas.
 Tiffany is passionate about teaching, with extensive experiences since college and has co-chaired the surgical pathology medical student clerkship while in residency.
 She is finishing her AP residency and will be staying at Washington University in St. Louis to complete a dermatopathology fellowship from 2019-2020.
 Her hobbies include rock climbing, hiking, and camping.

 Laboratory Genetics & Genomics

-Khadija Belhassan grew up between the Atlas Mountains in center of Morocco where she earned her high school diploma, then moved on to complete her MD at Fez Faculty of Medicine and Pharmacy.
+Khadija Belhassan grew up between the Atlas Mountains in the center of Morocco where she earned her high school diploma, then moved on to complete her MD at Fez Faculty of Medicine and Pharmacy.
 After graduating, she worked in the emergency department in an underserved area in Morocco.
 She decided afterward to elect for a medical genetics residency program that she completed at Fez Faculty of Medicine and Pharmacy.
 During her residency studies, she acquired clinical genetic experience from the Human Genetic Department at Cincinnati Children Hospital through her observer-ship training.
 She also had the opportunity to serve as a guest researcher at the Medical Genetics Branch at the National Institute of Health with Dr. Muenke.
 There she focused her study on next-generation sequencing, interpretation data of patients with holoprosencephaly cerebral malformations.
 Khadija is a clinical fellow in the Laboratory of Genetics and Genomics at Washington University in St. Louis.
-In her free time, she enjoys walking in nature, meditating and reading literature books in spare time.
+In her free time, she enjoys walking in nature, meditating and reading literature books in her spare time.

-Juliette was raised near Chicago.
+Juliette Kahle was raised near Chicago.
 She completed her BSc.(Hon) in Biological Sciences at the University of Guelph in Ontario, Canada.
 Juliette then moved to Houston, TX to earn her PhD at Baylor College of Medicine in Molecular and Human Genetics under the mentorship of Dr. Huda Zoghbi.
 A post-doctoral fellowship in Clinical and Environmental Toxicogenomics took Juliette to Chapel Hill, North Carolina where she was part of the US Environmental Protection Agency’s National Health Effects and Environmental Research Laboratory.
 After completion of her postdoc, Juliette worked for a late-stage genomics startup doing clinical genomics and variant classification for several NGS products.
 Juliette is currently a fellow in Laboratory Genetics and Genomics at Washington University.
 In her spare time, she enjoys traveling and spending time outdoors with her husband and three young children.

 Killannin Krysiak received a bachelor’s degree in biology from the University of Illinois Urbana-Champaign, where she stayed on as a research technician and focused on improving the efficacy of the anti-tumor properties of bisphosphonates before pursuing her doctorate.
 In 2014, Kilannin received her PhD in Molecular Genetics and Genomics from Washington University in St. Louis for work investigating the role of HSPA9 in hematopoiesis and myelodysplastic syndrome.
 Her work at the McDonnell Genome Institute focused on the analysis and interpretation of genomic and transcriptomic cancer sequencing data and was part of a team of developers and researchers creating CIViC (civicdb.org), an open-source, community-driven database for the interpretation of clinically-relevant genetic variants that are observed in cancer.
 She is a second-year fellow for the Laboratory of Genetics and Genomics.